-The Institutionalization of Adult Education in California in the Nineties and other industry-recognized credentials for undereducated adults as industry and business demanded specific skills and knowledge for their workers to compete effectively in a technologybased global economy.
-Applied, integrated basic skills in career technical education (CTE) programs linked workforce development with adult basic education/adult secondary education (ABE/ ASE).
+The Institutionalization of Adult Education in California in the Nineties

+Whereas 1980s education reforms emphasized adult literacy, the reform efforts of the 1990s advocated the pairing of adult literacy programs with postsecondary education and training.
+Policymakers and education leaders championed postsecondary education, work skill certification, and other industry-recognized credentials for undereducated adults as industry and business demanded specific skills and knowledge for their workers to compete effectively in a technology-based global economy.
+Applied, integrated basic skills in career technical education (CTE) programs linked workforce development with adult basic education/adult secondary education (ABE/

+ASE).
 Combining ABE with CTE provided exciting opportunities for dual enrollment and promising employment prospects for adult education students.
-New legislation also provided authority to grant-funded programs for dropout prevention and ASE skills improvement; established parent education programs for disadvantaged children, and modernized auditing procedures for the USDOE ("An American heritage-Federal adult education: A legislative history 1964-2013," 2013).
+New legislation also provided authority to grant-funded programs for dropout prevention and ASE skills improvement; established parent education programs for disadvantaged children, and modernized auditing procedures for the USDOE (American heritage-federal adult education: A legislative history 1964-2013, 2013).